hamlet-framework/type/README.md

 - Add types for iterable|self|static|class-string
 - Add more tests for PHPDoc and Namespace resolver
 - Add PHPStan analyser
+- Fix PHPParser visitor for traversing elements of Properties
-- Use php-parser to resolve names
+- Use internal & external caching to reduce parsing efforts
 - Add PHP 8.0 in travis
 - Add more tests for agreements between psalm/phpstan and Type assertions
 - Add option for catching unmapped properties in ClassType